fsprojects/FSharp.Formatting/docs/sidebyside/sideextensions.md

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3.0.1/es5/tex-mml-chtml.js"></script>

-To use LaTex extension, you need add javascript link to [MathJax](http://www.mathjax.org/) in your template or inside a `_head.html` file.
+To use LaTex extension, you need to add javascript link to [MathJax](http://www.mathjax.org/) in your template or inside a `_head.html` file.